BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 ```
 To run the simulation, open a terminal prompt, and type `path_to/Gate macro.mac`.
 To visualize and manipulate the geometry, run via `path_to/Gate --qt macro.mac`.

-# 3. Simulating the BrightView system equiped with LEHR, LEHR-VXHR, and HEGP collimator in GATE
+# 3. Simulating the BrightView system equiped with LEHR, LEHR-VXHR, MEGP and HEGP collimator in GATE

 We also provide the GATE macros to simulate the BrightView system equiped with other collimators (LEHR, LEHR-VXHR, and HEGP) introduced above and available for download : https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/blob/main/GATE_MACROS_%20Jaszczak.zip